joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

 * The maximum size of the application is 1 GB
 * You can't have multiple versions of the same application installed on a Virtual Machine, a newer version will supersede an older version either via an upgrade command or complete reinstall.

-In this article, we are going to deploy the Datto Remote Management & Monitoring Agent to a Windows Server 2022 Virtual Machine, this agent is a simple executable that installs on a virtual machine and allows remote access and management of a virtual machine, without requiring any other form of connectivity _(Azure Bastion, RDP via Public IP, Site to Site VPN etc)_ for an MSP _(Managed Service Provider)_ using the Datto toolset, the same concept can be applied to any application.
+In this article, we are going to deploy the Datto Remote Management & Monitoring Agent to a Windows Server 2022 Virtual Machine, this agent is a simple executable that installs on a virtual machine and allows remote access and management of a virtual machine, without requiring any other form of connectivity _(Azure Bastion, RDP via Public IP, Site to Site VPN etc)_ for an MSP _(Managed Service Provider)_ using the Datto toolset, the same concept can be applied to any application _(theoretically you can also use this to run PowerShell installs or chocolatey installs)_.

 > It's worth noting the VM Applications are currently in Public Preview, there is a good chance there will be changes in the way these operate and are configured when it becomes Generally Available.